 The best way to find the HS codes for your product is to use the online HS codes search tool maintained by the WCO.

 Are there any restrictions on using HS codes?

 No, there are no restrictions on using HS codes.
-However, ensuring that your HS code is accurate and up-to-date is vital, as incorrect classification can lead to delays and additional costs.
+However, ensuring that your HS codes is accurate and up-to-date is vital, as incorrect classification can lead to delays and additional costs.

 Why are HS codes updated?

 There are several reasons why HS codes are updated.
-The most common cause is that the HS code system is used to keep track of international trade statistics, and as global trade patterns change, the HS code system needs to be updated to reflect those changes.
-Other reasons for HS code updates can include changes to the product classification system or modifications to how products are traded.
+The most common cause is that the HS codes system is used to keep track of international trade statistics, and as global trade patterns change, the HS codes system needs to be updated to reflect those changes.
+Other reasons for HS codes updates can include changes to the product classification system or modifications to how products are traded.

 What is an HS Code, and why is it important in Dubai?